Arrival Van: Construction

 The production Arrival Van uses an aluminum frame with a composite body that uses a proprietary blend of plastic and fiberglass in lieu of steel and structural adhesives instead of welds.
 Because the body panels are composite, they are dyed during production, eliminating the need for a separate paint shop following assembly.

 The Van has a modular design; one of the nine modules is the high-voltage traction battery, offered in a range of capacities.

 Compared to key competitors, the Arrival Van is expected to offer a turning circle of 12.9 m and a lower step-in height of 450 mm.

 Powertrain

 The Arrival Van is powered by a traction motor with 120 kW output driving the front wheels, which gives it a top speed of 120 km/h.

 Arrival offers a choice of four battery capacities, with corresponding differences in range.
-The batteries use a lithium ion chemistry and the cells are supplied by LG Chem.
+The batteries use a lithium ion chemistry & the cells are supplied by LG Chem.